-At our annual meeting of stockholders held in June 2021, we submitted a non-binding vote to our stockholders to approve our executive compensation.
-Approximately 89.3 percent of the stockholders voted in favor of the say-on-pay proposal.
+At our annual meeting of stockholders held in June 2022, we submitted a non-binding vote to our stockholders to approve our executive compensation.
+Approximately 98.6 percent of the stockholders voted in favor of the say-on-pay proposal.
 We attribute that broad support in part to our continued efforts to understand and address the feedback we received from our stockholders.
-Specifically, in 2021 we continued to focus on performance-based compensation for our NEOs as we (i) tied a significant portion of total NEO compensation to the achievement of performance goals that we believe drive the fundamentals of our business and (ii) awarded a significant percentage, 75 percent, of the NEO's long-term incentive plan equity award ("LTIP") in the form of performance-based awards consisting of performance stock units ("PSUs") and premium priced stock options.
-The NEOs' 2021 LTIP consisted of (i) 25 percent PSUs; (ii) 50 percent premium priced stock options; and (iii) 25 percent restricted stock units ("RSUs").
+Specifically, in 2022 we continued to focus on performance-based compensation for our NEOs as we (i) tied a significant portion of total NEO compensation to the achievement of performance goals that we believe drive the fundamentals of our business and (ii) awarded a significant percentage, 50 percent, of the NEO's long-term incentive plan ("LTIP") equity awards in the form of performance-based awards consisting of performance stock units ("PSUs").

-The compensation awarded to our Chief Executive Officer ("CEO"), Jonathan W. Witter, and other NEOs for 2021 reflects the positive performance of the Company, notwithstanding a global pandemic.
+The compensation awarded to our Chief Executive Officer ("CEO"), Jonathan W. Witter, and other NEOs for 2022 reflects the execution on our strategic priorities and core business in 2022, i.e., growing loan originations, expanding net interest margin, returning a significant amount of capital to stockholders, and rigorously managing expenses in an uncertain macroeconomic environment.
 The Compensation Committee is mindful of its responsibility to align executive compensation with the overall performance of the Company, while taking into consideration the need to provide market competitive compensation in order to recruit and retain highly skilled and experienced executives.
-The CD&A provides a comprehensive discussion and rationale for the 2021 pay decisions made by the Compensation Committee and the correlation to Company performance.
+The CD&A provides a comprehensive discussion and rationale for the 2022 pay decisions made by the Compensation Committee and the correlation to Company performance.